Supervisor/supervisor/docs/configuration.rst

 ``[group:x]`` Section Settings
 ------------------------------

-It is often useful to group "homogeneous" processes groups (aka "programs") together into a "heterogeneous" process group so they can be controlled as a unit from Supervisor's various controller interfaces.
+It is often useful to group "homogeneous" process groups (aka "programs") together into a "heterogeneous" process group so they can be controlled as a unit from Supervisor's various controller interfaces.